 New York, Nov.
-20-Hugh S Thompson, former governor of South Carolina, died at his residence here tonight.
+20-Hugh S Thompson, former governor of South Carolina, died at his resi dence here tonight.
 He was born in Charleston, S. C., in 1836.
 In recent years he was comptroller of the New York Life Insurance Company.

-No funeral services over the body of Mr. Thompson will be be taken to South Carolina from here at 3.25 o'clock tomorrow afservices in Columbia have been made, except that the interment will take place on Wednesday afternoon.
+No funeral services over the body of Mr. Thompson will be held in this city.
+The body will be taken to South Carolina from here at 3.25 o'clock tomorrow afternoon.
+No arrangements for services in Columbia have been made, except that the interment will take place on Wednesday af-

-Quarrel Over The Propriety Of Asking A Negro For A Match Results In A Fatal Stab.
+Quarrel Over The Propriety Of Asking A Negro For ▲ Match Results In A Fatal Stab.

 Huntington, W. Va., Nov.
-20. - Anthony Martin was stabbed to death on the street to-day by Curnie Coon, son of Councilman John Coon.
+20. - Authony Martin was stabbed to death on the street to_day by Curnie Coon, son of Councilman John Coon.
 Martin and Samuel Rittenhouse, wnile walking along the street stopped a colored man and asked him for a match.
-Coon was passing in the opposite direction, and be made the remark spinners, who carried over very that no gentleman would ask a small stocks into the new cotton negro for a match.
-The n.en came to blows, and Coon stabbed In connection with this estimate | Martin to death.
-Coon also plunof the New York firm of 11,300,. ged his knife into Rittenhouse 000, it is interesting to note that making an ugly wound in the neck A. J. Vick of the firm of Hayward but he will recover.
-Coon walk-Vick & Co., leading cotton deal- ed up street with a bloody knife ers of New Orleans, while in the in his hand and surrendered to the
+Coon was passing in the opposite direction, and be made the remark that no gentleman would ask a negro for a match.
+The men came to blows, and Coon stabbed Martin to death.
+Coon also plunged his knife into Rittenhouse making an ugly wound in the neck but he will recover.
+Coon walked up street with a bloody knife in his hand and surrendered to the